MoizYounis/translation-management-service/README.md

 6. **Access Denied(Optional)**

-    If facing permission issue
+    If you're facing a permission issue

-    Hit command `pwd` and check your-project-path
+    Run the pwd command to check your project path.

     ```
     sudo chown -R www-data:www-data your-project-path/storage